thuhci/RingTool/README.md

 ### Prepare Your Own Data
 You can follow our data collection protocol to build your own ring-based dataset.
-To ensure compatibility with our pipeline, your dataset should follow the same format—a directory containing  `.pkl` files organized as shown below:
+To ensure compatibility with our pipeline, your dataset should follow the same format --- a directory containing  `.pkl` files organized as shown below:

 ```
 rings/